 Screening Tool for Autism in Two-Year-Olds (Stone, Coonrod, & Ousley, 2000)

-Developed by Stone, Coonrod, and Ousley, this screening tool is specifically designed for the early detection of autism in two-year-old children.
-It involves a set of structured activities and observations that assess the child’s social and communicative behaviors.
-The tool aims to identify potential red flags for autism at an age where early intervention can be particularly beneficial.
-While it may not be as widely used as some other screening tools, it provides valuable insights into a child’s developmental markers, aiding in the early identification of autism.
+This screening tool, created by Stone, Coonrod, and Ousley, is meant for the early detection of autism in two-year-old children.
+It is a structured series of play and interactive observations to analyze the child’s areas of socialization and communication.
+The tool is designed to help flag potential red flags for autism at an age where early intervention may be especially valuable.
+Although it is not the most common screen in use, it can help to establish where a child falls on developmental markers, leading to early identification of autism.

 Social Communication Questionnaire (Rutter, Bailey, Lord, & Berument, 2003)

-The Social Communication Questionnaire (SCQ) is a screening instrument designed to assess social communication skills and detect potential signs of autism spectrum disorder.
-Developed by Rutter, Bailey, Lord, and Berument, it consists of a parent-reported questionnaire that covers various aspects of social interaction, communication, and behavior.
-The SCQ is designed for use with individuals aged 4 years and older and is often used in both clinical and research settings.
-It provides a quantitative measure of social communication difficulties, helping professionals in the evaluation and diagnosis of autism spectrum disorders.
+The Social Communication Questionnaire (SCQ) is a screening tool used to evaluate social communication ability and identify possible indicators of autism spectrum disorder.
+Rutter, Bailey, Lord, and Berument’s one includes a parent-reported questionnaire that addresses a range of social interaction, communication, and behavioral domains.
+The SCQ is appropriate for use for individuals aged 4 and older and is widely used in both clinical and research settings.
+It can be a helpful tool for professionals as they evaluate and diagnose autism spectrum disorders by offering a quantitative measure of social communication challenges.

 4. Autism Formal Testing